Rappler chief editor and Asia-Pacific media keynotes at ‘pandemic’ forum

 David Robie, founding director of the Pacific Media Centre and recently retired professor of Pacific journalism, is speaking about the media and covid-19 “disinformation and hate speech”.

-Dr Robie sailed on board the Greenpeace ship Rainbow Warrior that was bombed by French secret agents in 1985 and he has reported on environmental issues, climate issues and independence struggles.
+Dr Robie sailed on board the Greenpeace ship Rainbow Warrior that was bombed by French secret agents in Auckland in 1985 and he has reported on environmental issues, climate issues and independence struggles.

 He has been the head of three Pacific university journalism programmes and the author of several media and politics books, including Eyes of Fire and Blood on their Banner.